If you stumbled onto this page, then you’re clearly trying to find permanent relief from your asthma.

 Another great choice for asthmatics is this product.

 It also uses a HEPA filter and is excellent at removing asthma inducing particles, which has been verified by the Association of Home Appliance Manufacturers.

 Although not wall mountable, it’s small, sleek design allows it to fit anywhere and has a handle for easy portability.

-Coming in at a little over $100 less than our first recommended asthma air purifier, it does have one drawback – it can only purify an area up to 240 square feet.
+Coming in at about $100 less than our first recommended asthma air purifier, it does have one drawback – it can only purify an area up to 240 square feet.
 That’s less than half the size of the MinusA2 product.

 However, if you’re only looking to purify one room at a time, like a living room or bedroom, this is a great option and will save you a considerable amount of money.